-Kernel definition files are mandatory if one or more Feature definition file is loaded and are named kernel.kf and kernel.cert . kernel.kf must only define the version key.
+Kernel definition files are mandatory if one or more Feature definition file is loaded and are named kernel.kf must only define the version key.
 All types, resources and immutables are automatically owned by the Kernel if not explicitly set to be owned by a Feature.